nanjekyejoannah-zz/Outreachy-RGW-testing/Daily Logs/logfile.md

 We started off the coding period on 30th May.
 The [week 1](https://github.com/nanjekyejoannah/go_s3tests/blob/master/Community%20Bonding/week1.md) has more updates.
 The daily log is not so up to date.
 I want to save some time for other interesting things than updating what I had missed in daily logs.
 After all the week 1 summary does a good job.

+### 15th, June, 2017

+#### Wrote week 1 and 2 Blog and Test listing objects that are delimited and prefixed

+**Tasks Accomplished**

++ Wrote blog on week 1 and 2.
+I will publish on Sunday, 17th June.
++ Worked on tests for listing objects that are delimited and prefixed.
++ I did some clean up . removed config from /conf/ and put it in ./ in the project folder.
++ Updated Read me accordingly.

+**Tasks for the next period**

++ Discuss an issue opened by someone on the project.
++ Work on more tests
++ Analyse integration to teutology.

+### 15th, June, 2017

+#### Writing more tests, removing hard coded credentials

+**Tasks Accomplished**

++ Changed configuration type to toml.
++ I was able to load the credentials from the config.
++ Wrote tests for Getting Objects in a range..
++ Made corrections to the readme.

+**Blocker**

++ test Execution procedure still not working for people that want to run the code.

+**Tasks for the next period**

++ Get feedback on tests
++ Work on more tests.

+### 14th, June, 2017

+#### Worked on Reviews from submitted tests

+**Tasks Accomplished**

++ Corrected the tests to run.
++ Added newlines at the end of my code files.
++ Made corrections to the readme.
++ Fixed broken package imports
++ Submitted the tests for more feedback

+**Blocker**

++ Failed to load credential from config.
+Instead credentials were hard coded.

+**Tasks for the next period**

++ Fix configuration
++ Work on more tests.

 ### 13th, June, 2017

 #### Working on Bucket operations Tests